-The Berlin Turnpike, 11 miles of four-lane highway between Meriden and Wethersfield, has changed roles since its construction in the early 1940s.
-For its first 20 years, until Interstate 91 opened to the east, the Turnpike was the primary route from Hartford toward New Haven, and still sports some of the diners and hotels from that era.
-As many as 32 gas stations serviced travelers on the route, giving the Turnpike its nickname "Gasoline Alley."
+The Berlin Turnpike, 11 miles of four-lane divided highway between Meriden and Wethersfield, has changed roles since its construction in the early 1940s.
+For its first 20 years, until Interstate 91 opened to the east, the Turnpike was the primary route between Hartford and New Haven, and still sports some of the diners and hotels from that era.
+As many as 32 gas stations serviced travelers on the route in its heyday, giving the Turnpike its nickname "Gasoline Alley."

 Now the Berlin Turnpike, part of US 5 and state route 15, serves mainly "big box" retail outlets and other businesses.
 Traffic continues to grow in the area, spurring discussion of improvements to the road.

-Many who have driven the Turnpike, or remember the days when it was the only four-lane highway in the area, wonder why it was not built as an expressway.
+Many who have driven the Turnpike, or remember the days when it was the only four-lane highway in the area, wonder why it was not built as a freeway.
 In the 1950s, drivers enjoyed an express highway route from Fairfield County to Massachusetts with no interruptions... except for the Berlin Turnpike's roadside businesses, crossing traffic, and signal lights.

 We explain the state's reasoning for building the Berlin Turnpike as is, and discuss other history and future plans as well.

 Although the Berlin Turnpike never charged a toll, its ancestor did two centuries ago.
 In October 1798, the Hartford and New Haven Turnpike Company was created, and the road opening in 1799 was one of the first turnpikes to eschew existing roads and be built on as straight a line as feasible.
 (Though Berlin historian Kathleen Murray reports in a New York Times article that the Hartford - New Haven Path on this route dates back to 1717.)